-Student e-Service: Once you have accessed this facility you should fully activate your Imperial College ICT account (including your Imperial College mailbox).
+Student e-Service (with reference to the Registring Process TAB): Once you have accessed this facility you should fully activate your Imperial College ICT account (including your Imperial College mailbox).
 You should acquaint yourself with the services provided and the rules.
 You should also get into the regular habit of checking (or continuing to check) your Imperial College mailbox because all important College information and internal communications will be sent to this mailbox.

 ID Cards (South Kensington)